yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 ## What's an Environment Variable?

-Since the 1980's every popular operating system has supported variables, just like a programming language.
+Every popular operating system since the 1980's has supported variables, just like a programming language.
 When a process starts it inherits the variables from the parent process.
 The process uses these variables to discover things about the environment it's running in, like the preferred place to save temporary files or the location of the user's home directory.

 If you are using a Unix operating system like MacOS or Linux you can open up a terminal and see the value of the `$HOME` environment variable like this: